3mdeb/news-and-ideas/_posts/2019-03-XX-5-terms-every-hypervisor-developer-should-know.md

 ## VMCS

 VM control structure.
-It is pointed to VMCS pointer - one per logical processor, which is the main reason why VMs are limited to one core from the developer's point of view.
-There is always one VMCS per VM, even on symmetric implementations, because some of its fields describe CPU state at the time of the transition between VM and VMM.
+It is pointed to by VMCS pointer - one per logical processor, which is the main reason why VMs are limited to one core from the developer's point of view.
+There is always one VMCS per VM, even on symmetric implementations, because some of its fields describe CPU state at the time of the transition between VM and VMM so they cannot be shared by multiple cores.

 The exact layout of this structure, as well as its size,  is implementation specific.
 For this reason, as well as because it can be internally cached by